Controllable Reference Guided Diffusion with Local Global Fusion for Real World Remote Sensing Image Super Resolution: Abstract

 \section{Abstract}

-Super-resolution (SR) techniques can enhance the spatial resolution of remote sensing images by utilizing low-resolution (LR) images to reconstruct high-resolution (HR) images, enabling more efficient large-scale earth observation applications.
-While single-image super-resolution (SISR) methods have shown progress, reference-based super-resolution (RefSR) offers superior performance by incorporating historical HR images alongside current LR observations.
+Super-resolution (SR) techniques can enhance the spatial resolution of remote sensing images, enabling more efficient large-scale earth observation applications.
+While single-image super-resolution methods enhance low-resolution (LR) images, they neglect valuable complementary information from auxiliary data.
+Reference-based super-resolution (RefSR) can be interpreted as an information fusion task, where historical high-resolution (HR) reference images are combined with current LR observations.
 However, existing RefSR methods struggle with real-world complexities, such as cross-sensor resolution gap and significant land cover changes, often leading to under-generation or over-reliance on reference image.
-To address these challenges, we propose CRefDiff, a novel controllable reference-based diffusion model for real-world remote sensing image SR. To address the under-generation problem, CRefDiff is built upon the pretrained Stable Diffusion model, leveraging its powerful generative prior to produce accurate structures and textures.
-To mitigate over-reliance on the reference, we introduce a dual-branch fusion mechanism that adaptively integrates both local and global information from the reference image.
+To address these challenges, we formulate the RefSR task as a multi-sensor fusion problem and propose CRefDiff, a novel controllable reference-guided diffusion model for real-world remote sensing image super-resolution.
+To address the under-generation problem, CRefDiff leverages a powerful generative prior to produce accurate structures and textures.
+To mitigate over-reliance on the reference, we introduce a dual-branch fusion mechanism that adaptively fuse both local and global information from the reference image.
 Moreover, this novel dual-branch design enables reference strength control during inference, enhancing the model’s interactivity and flexibility.
 Finally, a strategy named Better Start is proposed to significantly reduce the number of denoising steps, thereby accelerating the inference process.
 To support further research, we introduce Real-RefRSSRD, a new real-world RefSR dataset for remote sensing images, consisting of HR NAIP and LR Sentinel-2 image pairs with diverse land cover changes and significant temporal gaps.
 Extensive experiments on Real-RefRSSRD show that CRefDiff achieves state-of-the-art performance across various metrics and improves downstream tasks such as scene classification and semantic segmentation.
-The dataset and code will be publicly available at https://github.com/wwangcece/CRefDiff
+The dataset and code is publicly available at https://github.com/wwangcece/CRefDiff